Board of Directors

 Peter Nelson has been a member of the Coachella Valley Water District Board of Directors since 2000.
 Six of those years were as President, and four as Vice President of the Board.
 He served on the Salton Sea Authority from 2000 to 2014.
 Peter currently serves on the Colorado River Board, and the California Farm Water Coalition.
 He also served on the California Desert Grape Administrative Committee, a federal marketing order, from 2008-2012, and for six years with the Coachella Valley Resource Conservation District.
 In addition, Peter served on the Lower Colorado River Multi-Species Habitat Conservation Farm Advisory Group.
 He is a graduate of California State University, Fresno with a degree in Agricultural Business.
 Peter participates in groups ranging from the Association of California Water Agencies to the Colorado River Water Users Association.
 He has represented the District to a wide variety of state, federal, locally-elected and water industry officials.
 Peter is a grower of citrus, grapes and dates in the Coachella Valley, and has been involved in growing activities in the Palo Verde and Imperial valleys and Borrego Springs.
 Originally from the Bakersfield-Fresno area, he is now a 26-year resident of the Coachella Valley.
 Peter and his wife Darlene live in La Quinta, have 3 sons and 2 grandchildren.

 Board Vice President Cástulo R. Estrada was elected to a four-year term on the board in 2014 and re-elected in 2018.
 He is the Utilities Manager at the City of Coachella.
 He is a native of the Eastern Coachella Valley, a graduate of Coachella Valley High School, and has a civil engineering degree from California State Polytechnic University, Pomona.
 Cástulo is certified by the state Department of Health as a Water Treatment Operator Grade T2 and Water Distribution Operator Grade D2.
-He has also served on the Salton Sea Advisory Board since 2014 and currently serves as the chair.
+He has also served on the Salton Sea Authority Board of Directors since 2014 and also currently serves as a member of the State Water Resources Control Board's SAFER Program Advisory Group.
 Cástulo is a member of the American Society of Civil Engineers, San Bernardino and Riverside Counties Branch, Newsletter Editor for the Younger Member Forum, and a member of the California Water Environment Association, Colorado River Basin Section, which honored him in 2014 with its Outstanding Young Professional award.

 Contact the Board of Directors